openhab/openhab-addons/addons/binding/org.openhab.binding.nibeuplink/README.md

 ### Items

 As the binding supports UoM you might define units in the item's label.
 An automatic conversion is applied e.g. from °C to °F then.
-Channels which represent states two states (such as on/off) are represented as Switch.
+Channels which represent two states (such as on/off) are represented as Switch.
 Channels which have more than two states are internally represented as number.
 You need to define a map file which also gives you the opportunity to translate the state into your preferred language.